|Riding Style||Alternative Freeride|

 On Snow Feel: The Burton Working Stiff very family tree and that directional camber with a bit of early rise rocker in the nose is a great camber profile.
 It’s gradually stiffening flex makes the board we rode feel much more playful underfoot than many of the other Family Tree line boards.
 It’s a very surfy ride that can butter and play around which some might appreciate.

 Edge Hold: We had a lot of soft wet snow so edge hold was not an issue.
 However, based on all the Family Tree boards we rode over the years I and the few hard patches we had is this will grip a little less than the other boards in this line but still be good in anything but hard to icy snow.
-It’s a good snow board.
+It’s a good snow ride.

 Turn Initiation: So we were divided here.
 Peter felt it was a little slow where I felt it was just normal.
 Peter and I are similar specs so that usually doesn’t happen.
 I felt I could take this down a tight tree line with my size 9’s but Peter felt his 8.5’s would rather be on an open bowl with the Burton Family Tree Working Stiff.
 Jimbo and Tim with their size 11’s felt the board turned quickly and easily.

 Turning Experience: The overall fun factor when it comes to turning with the Burton Working stiff is there.
-It’s not typical for a Snowsurfer/Freeride kind of board because of the soft flex off the tail and the interesting core but like all the directional camber rides there is some pop so it’s a pleasant turn as long as you are ok with a little less drive out of the turn off the tail as you would have with let’s say the Dump Truck.
+It’s not typical for a Snowsurfer/Freeride kind of board because of the soft flex off of the tail and the interesting core but like all the directional camber rides there is some pop so it’s a pleasant turn as long as you are ok with a little less drive out of the turn off the tail as you would have with let’s say the Dump Truck.

 Carving: You can rail hard carving turns with the Working stiff as long as the snow is soft but it’s not as much fun to carve as many directional boards in Burton’s line for the reasons mentioned above in Turning Experience.
 The tail is great to butter off and wheelie up on so it’s a decent enough of a compromise.